GSA/digitalgov.gov/content/news/2021/08/2021-08-18-key-insights-from-the-white-house-director-of-digital-strategy-robert-flaherty.md

 # 0 -- hidden
 # 1 -- visible
 weight: 1
+primary_image: "white-house-logo-facebook-2021"

 ---

-​​During a recent Digital.gov event, White House Director of Digital Strategy [Rob Flaherty](https://digital.gov/authors/robert-flaherty/) answered questions from moderator [Laura Larrimore](https://digital.gov/authors/laura-larrimore/), Senior Digital Strategist at U.S. Patent and Trademark Office (USPTO), and the audience, on how the White House team effectively uses digital tools and social media to communicate with the public.
+During a recent Digital.gov event, White House Director of Digital Strategy [Rob Flaherty](https://digital.gov/authors/robert-flaherty/) answered questions from moderator [Laura Larrimore](https://digital.gov/authors/laura-larrimore/), Senior Digital Strategist at U.S. Patent and Trademark Office (USPTO), and the audience, on how the White House team effectively uses digital tools and social media to communicate with the public.
 Here are the key takeaways and insights from their conversation during the event, [Digital Strategy at 1600 Pennsylvania Avenue](https://digital.gov/event/2021/06/29/digital-strategy-at-1600-pennsylvania-avenue-qa-with-rob-flaherty-white-house-director-of-digital-strategy/):

 ## Create Relevant and Unique Content

 Over the last six months, the White House Digital Strategy team’s most popular content has been related to COVID-19 and vaccine availability, as well as identity-based initiatives (such as Pride Month, Juneteenth, and Chinese New Year).
 They want their diverse audience to feel represented and acknowledged.
 For instance, the team has been working on projects that highlight real-life stories of citizens all over the country.
 Flaherty advises that it’s important to strike a balance between serious topics and lighthearted content in your messaging.

 Another content-related tip is that it’s impossible to compete with established channels, such as television news, because they have more technology and resources.
 Instead of repeating content from those channels, the White House team focuses on content that is unique to the White House, like behind-the-scenes footage of the president.
 They want their content to feel exclusive.
 So, in thinking about you and your organization, what types of content are totally unique to you?